Framing the Issue

 - offering wrap-around services to address personal barriers to stable housing; and

-Released in 2015, the Regional Housing Plan details the need for affordable housing in our region, identifies existing barriers to meeting that need, and outlines strategies to overcome these obstacles.
+As a follow-up to the 2015 Richmond Housing Plan, the Richmond Region Housing Framework released by the Partnership for Housing Affordability in early 2020 details the need for affordable housing in our region, identifies existing barriers to meeting that need, and outlines strategies to overcome these obstacles.
 As a key sponsor of the plan, the Community Foundation is committed to coordinating with community stakeholders to implement best practices and secure a vibrant, sustainable and diverse Richmond community.

 Maggie Walker Community Land Trust